JuliaGaussianProcesses/Stheno.jl/docs/src/gp_api.md

 ## Kernels

-Stheno.jl used to maintain its own collection of kernes.
-Fortunately, the maintainers of various Gaussian process-related pakages decided to come together and create [KernelFunctions.jl](https://github.com/JuliaGaussianProcesses/KernelFunctions.jl), which is now the home for all things kernel-related.
+Stheno.jl used to maintain its own collection of kernels.
+Fortunately, the maintainers of various Gaussian process-related packages decided to come together and create [KernelFunctions.jl](https://github.com/JuliaGaussianProcesses/KernelFunctions.jl), which is now the home for all things kernel-related.